Wheel of Fortune (American game show): Hosts

 On April 1, 1997, Sajak and Alex Trebek traded jobs for the day.
 Sajak hosted that day's edition of Jeopardy! in place of Trebek.
 Trebek presided over a special two-contestant Wheel celebrity match between Sajak and White, who were playing for the Boy Scouts of America and the American Cancer Society, respectively.
-Lesly Sajak, Pat's wife, was the guest hostess for the day.
+Lesly Sajak, Pat's wife, was the guest co-host for the day.
 In January and February 2011, the show held a "Vanna for a Day" contest in which home viewers submitted video auditions to take White's place for one episode, with the winner determined by a poll on the show's website.
 The winner of this contest, Katie Cantrell of Wooster, Ohio (a student at the Savannah College of Art and Design), took White's place for the second and third rounds on the episode that aired March 24, 2011.

 In November 2019, three weeks of episodes were taped with White hosting in Sajak's place while he recovered from intestinal surgery.
-During her time as hostess, several guests appeared at the puzzle board, including costumed performers of Mickey and Minnie Mouse (during the Secret Santa shows), and Maggie Sajak (Sajak's daughter).
+While White hosted, several guests appeared at the puzzle board, including costumed performers of Mickey and Minnie Mouse, and Pat Sajak's daughter, Maggie Sajak.
 Maggie joined the show as a special correspondent, making appearances similar to the "Clue Crew" on companion program Jeopardy!, in September 2021.

+On June 12, 2023, Sajak announced he would be leaving Wheel at the end of the 41st season.
+A few weeks later, Ryan Seacrest was announced to be the new host, starting in September 2024.
+Seacrest further stated that he looked forward to working alongside White.
+On September 19, 2023, Sony announced that White had extended her contract for additional two years to continue as co-host through the 2025–26 season.
+White was absent from the week of episodes airing October 2 through 6 due to her testing positive for COVID-19; taking her place for these episodes was schoolteacher Bridgette Donald-Blue, who was named Teacher of the Year for 2023 by the California Teachers Association.
+Sajak's final syndicated episode aired on June 7, 2024.
+It was announced on July 11, 2024, that because of American Idol auditions likely to occur that would take up Ryan Seacrest's time, Sajak would host the fifth celebrity season on ABC.
+Sajak's final episode as host of the celebrity edition aired on June 10, 2025.